segmentio/action-destinations/README.md

 }
 ```

+**Other considerations for audience support:**

+- It is highly recommended to implement a `performBatch` function in your actions implementation.
+- You should implement actions specific to audiences such as adding and removing a user

 ### Differences from the Fetch API

 There are a few subtle differences from the Fetch API which are meant to limit the interface to be a bit more predictable.
 We may consider loosening this to match the complete spec.